Books

 Intriguing Women (Short Story Collection)

 Intriguing Women is Lakshmi Raj Sharma’s third work of fiction.
-After the success of his debut novel The Tailor’s Needle and his first book of short stories Marriages Are Made In India, Sharma published a second, masterly collection of stories about women in all their infinite – and intriguing – variety.
-Male readers may learn something useful too… The stories have international and Indian settings.
+After the success of his debut novel, The Tailor’s Needle, and his first book of short stories, Marriages Are Made In India, Sharma published a second, masterly collection of stories about women in all their infinite – and intriguing – variety.
+Male readers may learn something useful too.
+The stories have international and Indian settings.
 We visit Europe, we travel to Afghanistan and we celebrate the rich variety of the Indian continent.
-These are women who may seem superficially normal, but might not be, and women who strive for normality at all costs.
+These are women who may seem superficially normal, but might not be..
 Sharma also raises questions; can a woman reconcile herself to terrorism?
 How do we react to a woman who kills several of her husbands?
 Definitions of femininity are examined and magnified through the prism of fiction.
-We meet women who despite years of oppression, are smart enough to ride the 21st century successfully, while others are left behind, unable to handle the complexities of modern life.
+We meet women who despite years of oppression, are smart enough to ride the wave of success in the 21st century.
+Others, however, are left behind, unable to handle the complexities of modern life.
 These stories report, reflect and examine the feminine nature.
 What is it like to be born a woman, most particularly an Indian woman?
 Intriguing stories indeed.
 Readers have pointed out that the stories are like movies one sees before one’s eyes.
-They are very suited to film-adaptation.
+They are suited to film-adaptation.

 The Tailor's Needle